 - Place on a tray.
 Spritz the fleshy part of the potato skin with cooking spray.
 Broil 4 to 6 inches from the flame until lightly browned around the top edges of the potato.

-With all skins on a tray, place a bit of cheese inside each.
+With all skins on a tray, lined with foil for easy cleanup, place a bit of cheese inside each.
 Broil until cheese is melted and bubbly.
 Remove, sprinkle with bacon and/or chives, and serve with sour cream, yogurt and/or your favorite dipping sauce.